-If the wetland cannot be identified from an existing inventory or a JD, then its boundaries should be sketched on the base imagery for the CRAM assessment, using the general guidelines in Table 3.3 and Figure 3.1 below.
-A sketch map based on these guidelines cannot replace a JD, the State Wetland Inventory or NWI.
-Athough a JD is helpful in identifying the boundaries of a wetland where a CRAM assessment is to be conducted, it is NOT a prerequiste for conducting CRAM.
+If the wetland cannot be identified from an existing inventory or a JD, then its boundaries should be sketched on the base imagery for the CRAM assessment, using Best Professional Judgement and the general guidelines in Table 3.3 and Figure 3.1 below.
+A sketch map based on these guidelines cannot replace results from a JD, or the NWI.
+Although a JD is helpful in identifying the boundaries of a wetland where a CRAM assessment is to be conducted, it is NOT a prerequisite for conducting CRAM.
 CRAM can still be conducted on wetlands that do not have an associated JD.
+In most cases, however, wetland and "riparian" boundaries are based on features that can only be identified with certainty during field evaluations